 - Be able to communicate effectively in both spoken and written English

 - If offered a place, obtain an enhanced DBS disclosure, arranged through the University.
 All non-UK candidates need to provide a certificate of no criminal convictions - provided by their own police force before entering the UK

 - If offered a place, meet the requirements for 'physical and mental fitness to teach', assessed by a declaration of health questionnaire and, in some cases, a medical examination

 - Pass computer-based Skills Tests in Numeracy and Literacy, prior to starting the programme (September 2013 entry onwards)

 - Undertake a recent (within the last year) placement, minimum two weeks, in a state-maintained, mainstream primary school prior to application.
 Please note that many of our applicants have had more than the minimum two weeks in school prior to application.

-Applicants for ITT courses which begin in 2014/15 will be required to have passed the skills test before the start of the course.
+Applicants for ITT courses which begin in 2015/16 are required to have passed the Skills test before the start of the course.
 In order to help applicants with their planning the DfE has enhanced the process to allow applicants to register and book skills test appointments before they apply.

 Applicants must submit an application before taking the tests and will need to provide evidence of this when they attend the test centre.
 They will be prevented from taking the test if they are unable to do so.
 Further details about acceptable evidence will be provided on the DfE website.

-Applicants who have passed their Key Skills tests will be viewed favourably for interview.
+Applicants who have passed their Skills tests will be viewed favourably for interview.